golemfactory/ray-on-golem/README.md

 Golem on is a decentralized marketplace for computing power, where providers let requestors use their machines for a small fee.

-Ray on Golem makes it super easy to set up and use Golem Network to run your Ray application.
+Ray on Golem makes it super easy to set up and use Golem Network to run your Ray applications.

 Ray on the other hand is an open-source framework for scaling Python applications.
 It specializes in tooling for AI/ML applications, but at the same time, it is based on Ray Core which understands every piece of generic Python code.